-This 4.5-hour tour will start at the stunning Vatican Gardens, where you will enjoy a stroll among statues and fountains.
 After that, you will head to the Vatican Museums with your expert guide who will give you the necessary explanations about the history of the main masterpieces by artists such as Leonardo Da Vinci, Michelangelo, Caravaggio, Raphael, and Giotto.

 9. Necropolis and St. Peter’s Basilica Guided Tour

 First, in this Vatican tour, you will be visiting St.Peter’s Dome and the Basilica where your guide will help you spot all the artwork and ornaments, from the marble decorations to the bas-reliefs, sculptures, mosaics and gilded stucco work.